Most modern business owners and operators at some point have to deal with e-commerce transactions for their business.

 If the issuing bank declines the transaction, the payment processor sends this information to the payment terminal and prompts the merchant to reject the payment card.

-Now let’s take a look at payment gateways.
 A payment gateway is very similar to a payment processor in that it is a tool that transmits payments between the customer’s bank and yours.
-The main difference however is that it is primarily used as a tool for e-commerce or card not present transactions.
+The main difference, however, is that it is primarily used as a tool for e-commerce or card-not-present transactions.
 In other words, it is essentially a point of sale terminal for online transactions.

 When a customer wants to initiate a transaction on the internet, it must be handled differently because they do not present a physical card to the merchant.
 This important distinction is what makes a payment gateway necessary.